X4BNet/x4b-status/content/issues/2021-07-19-lumen-apac-upgrade.md

 ---
 section: issue
-title: "Premium Anycast: Lumen APAC Upgrade"
+title: "Premium Anycast: Lumen Transit"
-date: 2021-07-19T04:29:53.262Z
+date: 2022-10-04T01:55:08.023Z
 resolved: false
 draft: false
 informational: false
 resolvedWhen: 2021-07-19T04:29:53.276Z
 affected:
-  - SGP1
-  - TOK1
-  - SYD1
+  - LON1
 severity: notice
 ---
 We are currently in the process of onboarding our new (replacement) transit provider Lumen (formerly Level3).
-Due to delays in port turn up the NTT turn down date for APAC is scheduled to occur prior to the turn up of ports in US and EU.

-To ensure the Anycast network remains balanced we have done extensive traffic engineering works over the past week which were applied this hour.
-We expect most customer routes will be unaffected.

-We do note some troublesome routes, particularly those of AS6939 (Hurricane Electric) who peers very poorly with both NTT and GTT (not at all) our current US & EU transits.
-We are discussing mitigation strategies with our upstream provider however in the interim we expect some Asian HE traffic to be direct to the US (specifically LA).
-This is a problem which will affect singlehomed HE networks.
-This issue and any others like it should be resolved fully within the month as Lumen lights the remaining ports.

-Please feel free to report bad routes to support and we will see what we can do about them.
+Originally lit only for APAC and South America Lumen transit has now been lit for US and EU PoPs with one exception.

+W﻿e are currently waiting on transit availability in London (Globalswitch).
+Due to the close pysical location and significant advantage in lighting Lumen accross EU and US at this time we have opted to proceed before London is ready.

+T﻿he current ETA for London's lumen transit is "a few weeks".